Ice hockey

-Ice hockey (or simply hockey) is a team sport played on ice skates, usually on an ice skating rink with lines and markings specific to the sport.
+Ice hockey or simply known as hockey in North America, is a team sport played on ice skates, usually on an ice skating rink with lines and markings specific to the sport.
 It belongs to a family of sports called hockey.
-In ice hockey, two opposing teams use ice hockey sticks to control, advance, and shoot a closed, vulcanized, rubber disc called a "puck" into the other team's goal.
-Each goal is worth one point.
-The team which scores the most goals is declared the winner.
-In a formal game, each team has six skaters on the ice at a time, barring any penalties, one of whom is the goaltender.
-Ice hockey is a full contact sport, and is considered to be one of the more physically demanding sports.
+The two opposing teams score by using their ice hockey sticks to control and advance a vulcanized rubber hockey puck, and then shooting it into the net of the other team, each goal is worth one point.
+The team with the highest score after an hour of gameplay is declared the winner; ties are broken in overtime or a shootout.
+In a formal game, each team has six skaters on the ice at a time, barring any penalties, including a goaltender.
+It is a full contact game and one of the more physically demanding team sports.

-Ice hockey is one of the sports featured in the Winter Olympics while its premiere international competition, the IIHF World Championships, are governed by the International Ice Hockey Federation (IIHF) for both men's and women's competitions.

-In North America as well as many European countries, the sport is known simply as hockey.
-However, in other countries, "hockey" usually refers to field hockey.
-In 1994 hockey was officially recognized as Canada's national winter sport.